Tania James: Early life

-Tania Rachel James was born in Chicago, Illinois, to Indian Malayali Christian parents from Kottayam district in Kerala, India.
-Her parents immigrated to the US in 1975.
+Tania Rachel James was born in Chicago, Illinois, to Koduvathara L. James, a cardiologist, and Susie James, a homemaker.
+Her parents are Indian Malayali Christian parents from Kottayam district in Kerala, India.
+Her father, Her parents immigrated to the US in 1975.
 She was raised in Louisville, Kentucky.
 Her middle name is named after her late maternal grandmother Rachel Kurian.
 She is the middle sibling of two sisters.
 She "can understand Malayalam well, and that's it."
 Her parents were avid readers.
 According to James, her father has "always been interested in a broad array of writers, from Conan Doyle to Camus to Garcia Marquez, plus he has a wicked comic timing.
 My mother might be the best storyteller in the family.
 My older sister writes the loveliest letters (a lost art I think) and my younger sister used to write poetry and stories before she went the medical route."

 She likes reading and was inspired to write when she saw how writers "were able to create worlds that seduce a reader and I burned with a desire to do with the readers what the writers had done to me".
 She enjoyed horror fiction and writers Victor Hugo, Alexandre Dumas, Ray Bradbury and Stephen King as a child.
 She also read books of Malayalam writers M.T.
 Vasudevan Nair, Paul Zacharia and O.V.
 Vijayan in English translation.
 She also stated The God of Small Things by Arundhati Roy an "incredible book".
 At age 16, she aspired to become a writer.
 Speaking to The Hindu, she said:

 "The real ambition to be a writer arrived when I met, for the first time, a living, working writer.
 I was 16 then and had signed up to attend an arts camp of sorts.
 Our two teachers were African-American, relatively young and published writers.
 This was a revelation to me, seeing as how the only writers I’d read in school were (usually) male and white and often dead.
 In an odd and unspoken way, those two gave me the permission to start thinking about being a writer myself.
 The path to getting an agent was probably the most difficult aspect.
 I sent out my work to a handful of agents, and some said yes and some said no. Somehow I managed to get my dream agent; later on, she didn’t tell me she was sending out my work to her editor friends.
 But it was wonderful to hear that someone had made an offer.
 I got to celebrate without having had to suffer the anxiety of waiting to hear back."

 She graduated from Harvard University with a BA in filmmaking.
 She received her Masters of Fine Arts from Columbia's School of the Arts in 2006.